e2b-dev/awesome-ai-agents/README.md

 Coding, Debugging, Code migration, Data analysis

 ### Description
+Vanna is an Open-Source Python-based AI SQL agent trained on your schema that writes complex SQL in seconds
 - AI-driven business intelligence assistant
 - Vanna helps you generate and run accurate SQL for your database using LLMs via Retrieval-Augmented Generation
 - Vanna works in two easy steps - train a RAG "model" on your data, and then ask questions which will return SQL queries that can be set up to automatically run on your database